St Paul’s Cathedral has been here for over 1,400 years. It has been built and rebuilt five times, and always its main purpose has been as a

 Widely considered to be one of the world’s most beautiful buildings and a powerful symbol of the splendour of London, St Paul’s Cathedral is a

 breathtaking events venue.

-But one of the most-cherished moments for many, is the use of the Cathedral's steps in the set for the iconic Feed the Birds song
+One of the most-cherished moments for many, is the use of the Cathedral's steps in the set for the iconic Feed the Birds song from

 Released over half a century ago in 1964, Mary Poppins has remained one of the silver screen's most enduring classics, a story of